-But the problem is that 70% of Americans and Mexicans are overweight, and figures are not that better for many European countries: 56% of Spanish adults and a record 77% of Spanish kids and adolescents are overweight.
-And more and more people have many diseases that have been attributed to this diet.
+But the problem is that more and more people are overweight, obese, or have many diseases that have been attributed to this diet.

 So, while a big plate of refined pasta made with modern, hybridized wheat with processed tomato sauce, processed cheese, eaten while sipping a soda (which is basically sugar in a bottle) might be convenient, cheap, and might send pleasurable stimuli to our taste buds, there is definitely something wrong about it.